Veterinary AssistantKrista Carlsson

 School: University of Davis, BS

 Rhee has always been intrigued by the diversity in the anatomy, physiology, and behavior of animals.
 This has inspired her to pursue a career as a veterinarian practicing in a zoological setting.
 She devoted four years studying at the University of California, Davis where she earned her B.S. degree in Animal Science.
 In addition to her educational background to a wide range of animals, from hedgehogs to hyenas, through her internships and volunteering at both the San Francisco and Oakland Zoo.
 These opportunities enabled her to study the fascinating behavior of various animals and how behavior is a crucial factor to take into consideration when determining the proper veterinary care.
 She decided to develop her knowledge of small animal medicine about 2 years ago and worked at a clinic in the East Bay before joining VCA Bayshore late January 2015.
-There are significant differences (physiologically, anatomically, and behaviorally) even in the canine and feline patients she works with in the small animal field.
-Encountering such differences is training and challenging her to be vigilant about and to adapt quickly to the constant changing situations and patients in the work environment and to think critically while providing care to animals.
 Obtaining these skills is what she appreciates the most about her job.
-She is not only looking forward to obtaining her DVM degree, but plans to give back to the community by doing projects through World Vets, providing medical care to the animals and educating citizens in developing countries.
+She is not only looking forward to obtaining her DVM degree, but plans to give back to the community by doing projects through World Vets.
 In addition to her passion for animals, Rhee enjoys running and hopes to learn how to play the drums one day.

 Veterinary AssistantChristine Hau